wang-chen/lgl-action-recognition/README.md

 # Training and Testing

-   **Note that AFGN and GAT perform the best with Adam, while the others perform the best with SGD.**
+   **Note that MLP, AFGN and GAT perform the best with Adam, while the others perform the best with SGD.**

    For feature graph network (FGN):